pagekit/docs/developer-guides/themes.md

 ];
 ```

 Your theme defines locations to render menus and widgets.
-The actual rendering happens in the `template.php`, as we will show below.
+The actual rendering happens in the `template.php`, as is demonstrated below.
 However, your theme needs to register these positions before.
 This happens with the `menus` and `positions` property.
-These contain arrays of the position name and a label which displays in the admin panel.
+These contain arrays of the position name and a label, which is displayed in the admin panel.

-### `menus`: Register menu positions for a theme
+### Menus
-In your theme you can render menus from the Pagekit system in as many positions as you want.
+In your theme, you can render menus from the Pagekit system in as many positions as you want.
 To make these positions known to Pagekit, you need to register them using the `menus` property.

-Each menu position is defined by an identifier (i.e. `main`) and a label to be displayed to the user (i.e. `Main`).
+Each menu position is defined by an identifier (e.g. `main`) and a label to be displayed to the user (e.g. _Main_).

 ```php
 'menus' => [